liupei404/K3NG/400-CW-Training-Functionality.md

 # Introduction

-Under Construction....
+The K3NG Arduino keyer has a training module which currently supports these training modes:

-The K3NG Arduino keyer has a training module, which at the time of this writing is evolving.
-Currently it supports these training modes:
+Callsigns

-US Callsign Copying
+Random Groups
 Wordsworth

-There are plans to add random code group copying, international callsign copying, and interactive contest exchange training.
-Currently the training functionality is command line interface (CLI) based, however there a plans to make several of the modes that don't require the serial interface/CLI available in command mode.
+There are plans to add interactive contest exchange training.
+Currently the training functionality is command line interface (CLI) based, however there are plans to make several of the modes that don't require the serial interface/CLI available in command mode.

 To enable the command line based training, uncomment this line in you features file: